Touch Me I'm Sick: Release and reception

 "Touch Me I'm Sick" was released on August 1, 1988, as a 7" vinyl.
 It was Mudhoney's debut release.
 Initially, Sub Pop released 800 clear coffee-brown vinyl copies, 200 black vinyl copies and a few assorted vinyl color copies of the single.
 The limited release numbers were inspired by another indie label, Amphetamine Reptile.
 Sub Pop owners Bruce Pavitt and Jonathan Poneman reasoned the limited supply would increase demand, and utilized different colors of vinyl in order to rationalize further limited pressings and to increase the single's allure as a collectible item.
 The record, which came in a white paper bag without a picture sleeve, had an inscription on the A-side: "What does the word 'crack' mean to you?".
 The B-side sticker featured the toilet picture that later became the cover art of the sleeved second edition of the single.

 According to Pavitt, "It was just a limited edition, maybe 800 pieces, but people all over America started raving about it.
 People that we really respected."
 The single was a hit among Seattle's underground music scene, as well as college radio stations across the United States.
 When asked in an interview about the sales figures of the single, Turner replied, "The first [pressing sold] 1,000, then 3,000 of the reissue, then it was out of print for a while; then they made 2,000 more and those are probably gone."
 The single's success caught the band by surprise; Arm had initially dismissed the song as a "B-side toss off".
-"Touch Me I'm Sick" and B-side "Sweet Young Thing Ain't Sweet No More" were later included on the Mudhoney compilation albums Superfuzz Bigmuff Plus Early Singles (1990) and March to Fuzz (2000).
+Mudhoney later included "Touch Me I'm Sick" and B-side "Sweet Young Thing Ain't Sweet No More" on their 1989 EP Boiled Beef & Rotting Teeth and the compilation albums Superfuzz Bigmuff Plus Early Singles (1990) and March to Fuzz (2000).

 Sonic Youth cover

-Prior to the release of the "Touch Me I'm Sick" single, Pavitt sent a five-song Mudhoney tape to New York alternative rock band Sonic Youth for the members' opinions.
+Prior to the release of the "Touch Me I'm Sick" single, Pavitt sent a five-song Mudhoney tape to New York alternative rock band Sonic Youth for their opinions.
 Sonic Youth immediately proposed a split single where each band covered the other.
 Sonic Youth covered "Touch Me I'm Sick" while Mudhoney covered Sonic Youth's "Halloween".
 "Touch Me I'm Sick"/"Halloween" was released as a limited edition 7" vinyl by Sub Pop in December 1988.
-The cover was included in the deluxe edition of Daydream Nation (2007), and offers a female perspective of the song with bassist Kim Gordon handling the vocals.
+Sonic Youth's cover was included in the deluxe edition of Daydream Nation (2007), and offers a female perspective of the song with bassist Kim Gordon handling the vocals.
 Bradford Allison of Prefix magazine suggested that Sonic Youth's version "seems even grimier than the original".